alessio94/easyjet-leptons-met/README.md

 git clone --recursive --origin upstream ssh://git@gitlab.cern.ch:7999/easyjet/easyjet.git
 ```

+Note that if you have issues with `lfs`, see the `LFS issues` section of the Troubleshooting section at the end of this README.

 3. Go to the directory and set your forked branch as origin and fetch it:
 ```
 cd easyjet